Linear Circuit Analysis

 where voltage $V(t)$ and current $I(t)$ are shown in Fig. 2.
 Notice that, when we compute the power dissipated by a component, the current is defined as going from the positive to the negative terminal of the voltage definition.

 The energy dissipated by a component is measured in joules (${\class{mjunit}J}$).
+The name comes from the English physicist James Prescott Joule (1818–1889), who investigated the relationship between heat, work, and mechanical energy.

 Note: For the energy absorbed by (or stored in) inductors and capacitors see Inductors and Capacitors.